tommasomarroni/tvc-flight-board/README.md

 - PID based attitude control
 - Automatic activation, deactivation of TVC and parachute ejection

-Future developments:
+**Future developments:**
-- Use 9DOF IMU
+- Use 9DOF IMU;
-- Use better microcontroller unit: Arduino Nano 33 BLE Sense, Teensy 4.0, STM32F.
+- Use a more powerful microcontroller unit: Arduino Nano 33 BLE Sense, Teensy 4.0, STM32Fx.

-This is a beta/basic version, strongly limited by the original Arduino Nano v3.0 memory limit.
+**This is a beta/basic version, strongly limited by the original Arduino Nano v3.0 program space limit.**

 ## References